What descriptive words would YOU use to describe 3AM without using the actual time?

-What words would YOU use to describe the color crimson without using the actual word?
+What words would YOU use to describe the dead of winter without using the actual phrase?

 Copyright © 2021 Maven Media Brands, LLC and respective content providers on this website.
 HubPages® is a registered trademark of Maven Coalition, Inc. Other product and company names shown may be trademarks of their respective owners.
 Maven Media Brands, LLC and respective content providers to this website may receive compensation for some links to products and services on this website.